davidechicco/longitudinal_clustering_packages/README.md

 `Rscript traj_example.r`

+## Article
+More information about this study can be found in the following article:

+> Davide Chicco, Chen Chen, Kuan Liu, Zihang Lu, and Geoffrey M. Anderson, "A comparative review of the current R software packages for longitudinal clustering of multiple features for defining disease trajectories",  pages 1-13, 2023; under review.

 ## Contacts
 These software scripts were developed by Davide Chicco.
-Questions should be addressed to davide.chicco(AT)utoronto.ca
+Questions should be addressed to davidechicco(AT)davidechicco.it